rvben/rumdl/README.md

 # List of rules to enable exclusively (if provided, only these rules will run)
 # enable = ["MD001", "MD003", "MD004"]

+# List of file/directory patterns to include for linting (if provided, only these will be linted)
+include = [
+    # Documentation files
+    "docs/**/*.md",
+    "README.md",
+    "CONTRIBUTING.md",
+]

 # List of file/directory patterns to exclude from linting
 exclude = [